computations/SunStar/doc/writeup.md

 -   `-f` `--filename`: Filename for a set of Newick trees.
 These trees must all together be rooted or unrooted.
 If they are all unrooted trees, then the `-o` is required.
--   `t` `--trials`: The number of trials using randomly genereated schedule of weights(Section \ref{randomized-schedule}).
+-   `-t` `--trials`: The number of trials using randomly genereated schedule of weights(Section \ref{randomized-schedule}).
 If this flag is not present, then a default schedule (Section \ref{default-schedule})will be used.
 -   `-l` `--logfile`: Filename to log the sequences that are generated by the